bgruening/galaxy-rna-workbench/README.md

 RNA Galaxy Workbench
 ====================

-The RNA analyses workbench is developed by the RNA Bioinformatics Center which is part of the  [German Network for Bioinformatics Infrastructure (de.NBI)](http://www.denbi.de/).
+The RNA analyses workbench is developed by the RNA Bioinformatics Center, which is part of the  [German Network for Bioinformatics Infrastructure (de.NBI)](http://www.denbi.de/).

 Usage
 =====

-At first you need to install docker.
-Please follow the instruction on https://docs.docker.com/installation/
+Running the workbench requires the installation of Docker; please follow the instruction on https://docs.docker.com/installation/

 After the successful installation, all what you need to do is:

 ``docker run -d -p 8080:80 bgruening/galaxy-rna-workbench``

-I will shortly explain the meaning of all the parameters.
-For a more detailed describtion please consult the [docker manual](http://docs.docker.io/), it's really worth reading.

-Let's start: ``docker run`` will run the Image/Container for you.
-In case you do not have the Container stored locally, docker will download it for you. ``-p 8080:80`` will make the port 80 (inside of the container) available on port 8080 on your host.
-Inside the container a Apache Webserver is running on port 80 and that port can be bound to a local port on your host computer.
-With this parameter you can access your Galaxy instance via ``http://localhost:8080`` immediately after executing the command above. ``bgruening/galaxy-rna-workbench`` is the Image/Container name, that directs docker to the correct path in the [docker index](https://index.docker.io/u/bgruening/galaxy-stable/). ``-d`` will start the docker container in daemon mode.
-For an interactive session, you can execute:
+A detailed discussion of Docker's parameters is given in the [docker manual](http://docs.docker.io/), it's really worth reading; nevertheless, here is a quick rundown: ``docker run`` starts the Image/Container.
+In case the Container is not already stored locally, docker downloads it automatically.
+The argument ``-p 8080:80`` makes the port 80 (inside of the container) available on port 8080 on your host.
+Inside the container a Apache web server is running on port 80 and that port can be bound to a local port on your host computer.
+With this parameter you can access your Galaxy instance via ``http://localhost:8080`` immediately after executing the command above. ``bgruening/galaxy-rna-workbench`` is the Image/Container name, that directs docker to the correct path in the [docker index](https://index.docker.io/u/bgruening/galaxy-rna-workbench/). ``-d`` will start the docker container in daemon mode.
+For an interactive session, one executes:

 ``docker run -i -t -p 8080:80 bgruening/galaxy-rna-workbench``

-and run the ``` startup ``` script by your own, to start PostgreSQL, Apache and Galaxy.
+and manually invokes the ``` startup ``` script to start PostgreSQL, Apache and Galaxy.

-Docker images are "read-only", all your changes inside one session will be lost after restart.
-This mode is usefull to present Galaxy to your collegues or to run workshops with it.
-To install Tool Shed respositories or to save your data you need to export the calculated data to the host computer.
+Docker images are "read-only", such that all changes during one session are lost after restart.
+This mode is useful to present Galaxy to your colleagues or to run workshops with it.
+To install Tool Shed repositories or to save your data you need to export the calculated data to the host computer.

 Fortunately, this is as easy as:

 ``docker run -d -p 8080:80 -v /home/user/galaxy_storage/:/export/ bgruening/galaxy-rna-workbench``

-With the additional ``-v /home/user/galaxy_storage/:/export/`` parameter, docker will mount the folder ``/home/user/galaxy_storage`` into the Container under ``/export/``.
-A ``startup.sh`` script, that is usually starting Apache, PostgreSQL and Galaxy, will recognise the export directory with one of the following outcomes:
+Given the additional ``-v /home/user/galaxy_storage/:/export/`` parameter, docker will mount the folder ``/home/user/galaxy_storage`` into the Container under ``/export/``.
+A ``startup.sh`` script, that is usually starting Apache, PostgreSQL and Galaxy, will recognize the export directory with one of the following outcomes:

-  - In case of an empty ``/export/`` directory, it will move the [PostgreSQL](http://www.postgresql.org/) database, the Galaxy database directory, Shed Tools and Tool Dependencies and various config scripts to /export/ and symlink back to the original location.
+  - In case of an empty ``/export/`` directory, it will move the [PostgreSQL](http://www.postgresql.org/) database, the Galaxy database directory, Shed Tools and Tool Dependencies and various configure scripts to /export/ and symlink back to the original location.
-  - In case of a non-empty ``/export/``, for example if you continue a previouse session within the same folder, nothing will be moved, but the symlinks will be created.
+  - In case of a non-empty ``/export/``, for example if you continue a previous session within the same folder, nothing will be moved, but the symlinks will be created.

-This enables you to have different export folders for different sessions - means real separation of your different projects.
+This enables you to have different export folders for different sessions - meaning real separation of your different projects.

 Enabling Interactive Environments in Galaxy